 And it can pay off.
 According to the Netflix survey, 78 percent of teens say this gives them more to talk about with their parents, and 70 per cent say it creates an understanding between them.
 Plus with installation such as a Crestron home entertainment system within the home, watching your favourite shows with your parents has never been better!
 Oh there is one thing that you must be mindful of though.
 It is often that Netflix removes a certain amount of shows from their OTT platform and thus, you could keep a track of the list of titles leaving Netflix in Canada to be up to date with everything!

 I’ve certainly found this to be the case in my house.
 Watching “Gilmore Girls” has given us plenty of laughs but also good openings for talking about all manner of things from healthy relationships to homework.
 I also recently watched “Riverdale” and plan to do so with my 13-year-old.
+Some people may need to use a vpn for Netflix to get access to these shows, but it could be worth it for the discussion and enjoyment of these shows with their loved ones.

 Some other faves that we watch when we’re together with my younger son, too: “Brooklyn 99” and “UnBreakable Kimmy Schmidt.”